wireseo/tp/docs/DeveloperGuide.md

 * The descriptor within the `XPath.by(...)` is the HTML descriptor for the HTML element that corresponds to each individual assessment title on Source Academy.
 * The `Chrome Driver`, which is of type `WebDriver`, will look for all HTML elements on Source Academy that matches the HTML descriptor we passed in.
-* `WebDriver` will return a `List<WebElement>`, with each element in the list corresponding to a single CS1101S mission.
+* `WebDriver` will return a `List<WebElement>`, with each element in the list corresponding to a single CS1101S mission, in the case of scraping for missions.
 This list could be of size 0 if there are no active missions that day.
+* The scraping of quests and students work similarly to this as well.
+* The greeting in the diagram refers to the name of the CS1101S Avenger which will also be fetched and displayed in Jarvis upon login.
 * `startScraping()` runs on a background thread, separate from the main thread.
-This ensures that the time-consuming task of fetching missions do not delay the updating of the GUI.
+This ensures that the time-consuming task of fetching missions, quests and students do not delay the updating of the GUI.
 * In the event the login details are incorrect, Jarvis will resolve the problem by starting up with saved data (if it exists) or mock data (if it does not exist).
 <div style="page-break-after: always"></div>